FOREX-Dollar retreats after bullish week

 , having touched lows of $0.7543, its weakest since Jan.

-31. A more than 1 percent fall for the week is its worst
+31. A 1.4 percent fall for the week is its worst performance

 After poor Australian trade data on Thursday, some dealers